 Italia.
 Even if I haven’t seen you in too long a time, you’re never far from my thoughts.
 Sure, with its magnificent scenery, historic monuments and architecture, and cultural heritage, Italy is arguably better stocked than any other country on the planet, so it’s easy to understand why I am probably not the only one who would say yes whenever a trip to Italy presented itself.
 But it’s more than that.
 We honeymooned in Italy and road tripped about half the country (without GPS and Google maps), turning off the beaten path, getting lost, opting for locations where Antonioni’s, Fellini’s and de Sica’s (I could have named an impressive number of other Italian artists here – read on and you’ll see) motherland is at her most tranquil and authentic.
 There are so many places I have yet to see, but Todd Ritondaro’s photograph above whisks me off to Tuscany, to its unique, quiet early morning light, to the smell of the evergreen cypress trees, to the terraced olive trees and ancient stone pathways; a beautiful reminder that the take-home from Toscana is the view and the experience of being there, and that it’s about time I plotted my return there.
 Va bene, I’m in!

 Todd Ritondaro is a screenwriter, director and photographer living in California and in love with all things Italian.
-And I am sure this is just the first of the conversations Todd and I are going to have on the subjects of photography and film here on the blog.
+And I am sure this is just the first of the conversations Todd and I are going to have on the subjects of photography and film here on the site.
 For now, we’ve talked about the story behind this picture that keeps pulling me back to Italy, some of the hidden gems of Tuscany, and the Italian cinema, naturally.

 “Usually there is an emotion that is triggered,